 A lot of people have mentioned poverty when responding to this question…

-When I grew up, we went to Caulfield Grammar, my brothers and I, but our home had no hot water, no gas cooking, broken windows, leaking roof; there were stacks of papers, empty bottles.
+When I grew up, we went to Caulfield Grammar, my brothers and I, but our home had no hot water, no gas cooking, broken windows, leaking roof; .
 We used to have our showers at school, we couldn’t have friends at home, we really did live in abject poverty.
 My grandfather paid our school fees, my father was absent - I didn’t meet him until I was 21. .
 I don’t blame anyone, it was circumstantial, but we had to find a way to make the best of the circumstances .
 And we all did.
 My middle brother is managing indigenous housing projects in Queensland and the Torres Strait.
 He has three degrees.
 My youngest brother was a professional musician – he composed music for the Flying Fruit Fly Circus, played in lots of bands.
 He passed away from pulmonary fibrosis, it was really awful.
 He was so much fun, charming, really popular and a truly gifted musician.
 His whole life was music.
 There were three brothers in less than three years; I was the eldest.
 I got charged with trying to manage the other two.
 I was the odd one.
 It didn’t matter.
 They were wonderful to me when I had difficult times.
 When I think of my youngest brother I always smile, he was such a rascal.

 What’s the best (or worst) advice you’ve received about your work?